dppss91102/DS_HW3_List_of_Christmas_gifts/README.md

 Connect with symbols `->`.
 **No spaces** in between.
-If it's empty, only need to print the first line.
+If it's `Empty`, only need to print the first line.

 *Sample Output:*
 ```